 As quality customer support can be the prime reason for customer retention, it is important to have sales and support team to collaborate for making it better.

 Bonus: If you are looking for intelligent customer support software for improving your customer support efficiency, we can help.

 Once a deal is closed and the customer starts paying, the sales team should clearly lay out what kind of support is been promised to the customer.
 The best way to do it is to make tiered support programs that resonate with your pricing plans.

 The sales team should clearly handover the customer to support team with the designated level of support promised.
-This helps support team to optimize their efforts accordingly.
+This helps the support team to optimize their efforts accordingly.

 Sales and support coordination is also required while the customer is integrating your product into theirs.
 This is a major uphold in SaaS sales cycles.

-Multiple sales calls, delayed integration and unsatisfied trial might result in longer sales cycles.
+Multiple sales call, delayed integration and unsatisfied trial might result in longer sales cycles.
 Which in-turn can hamper the revenue goals.
 The best way is to have the sales and support team collaborate efficiently to help the customer make most out of the product during the trial period.